docker/docs/ee/ucp/admin/install/plan-installation.md

 By default, the Docker engine creates and configures the host system with a network interface called `docker0`, which is an ethernet bridge device.
 If you don't specify a different network when starting a container, the container is connected to the bridge and all traffic coming from and going to the container flows over the bridge to the Docker engine, which handles routing on behalf of the container.

 Docker engine creates `docker0` with a configurable IP range.
 Containers which are connected to the default bridge are allocated IP addresses within this range.
 Certain default settings apply to `docker` unless you specify otherwise.
-The default subnet for `docker0` is `172.17.0.0/16` and the default maximum transmission unit (`MTU`) is `1500` bytes.
+The default subnet for `docker0` is `172.17.0.0/16`.

 The recommended way to configure the `docker0` settings is to use the `daemon.json` file.
 You can specify one or more of the following settings to configure the `docker0` interface: